learn-neuroimaging/hitchhackers_guide_brain/docs/index.md

 General introductory resources can be found [here](99_Appendix.md#Appendix).

 ## Contribute

-If you want to add resource look [open an issue on GitHub](https://github.com/learn-neuroimaging/tutorials-and-resources/issues/new/choose), we have several templates shown below that will help you make sure that your contribution has all the necessary information.
+To add new resources, [start an issue on GitHub](https://github.com/learn-neuroimaging/tutorials-and-resources/issues/new/choose), by selecting the type of resource you want add and this should open an issue with a template of code similar the ones listed below.
+Edit it to add details of your resource and open the issue and you're done!
+We will get back to you to finalize things and add the resource to our list.

 ### software